 - Ensure that there is an ‘owner’ for each part of the operation who can answer any questions regarding it and offer training to new employees if needed.
 Also, make sure that they are in a safe place (e.g., near the machine).

 - Work instructions should be formatted to be easy to read and understand.
-Each step in the process should be presented in short bullet points containing key information only.
+Present each step in the process in short bullet points containing key information only.

 Create Manufacturing Work Instructions Using a Low-code Platform

 A low-code platform is the answer if you’re looking for an easy way to create and maintain manufacturing work instructions.
 Low-code platforms provide features such as visual drag-and-drop editors that simplify defining processes, flows, and forms without any coding experience.
 They also allow you to easily collaborate with other team members on creating and maintaining work instructions.

 DATAMYTE is a quality management platform with low-code capabilities.
 The DataMyte Digital Clipboard, in particular, is a low-code workflow automation software that features a checklist and smart form builder.
 This tool lets you create comprehensive manufacturing work instructions that you can use and share with your team.

 To create a checklist or form template using DATAMYTE, follow these steps:

 - Log in to the DATAMYTE software and navigate to the ‘Checklist’ module.

 - Click “Create Checklist.”